 - Reduces contaminants, chlorine taste, and odors

-- Prevents mineral buildup in water lines
+- Helps prevent mineral buildup in water lines

 Replacement procedure:

-- Locate filter (varies by model—check manual)
+- Locate the filter (varies by model—check the manual)

 - Turn counterclockwise to remove

-- Remove protective cap from new filter
+- Remove protective cap from the new filter

 - Insert and turn clockwise until secure